 The United States Food and Drug Administration developed the following guidelines to encourage the proper disposal of medicines and help reduce harm from accidental exposure or intentional misuse after they are no longer needed:

 Check the Package: If there are any specific instructions for disposal on the label, package or package insert, please follow those instructions.

 Convenient Kiosks: Transfer unused medicines to collectors registered with the Drug Enforcement Administration (DEA).
 Authorized sites may be retail, hospital or clinic pharmacies, and law enforcement locations.
 Some offer mail-back programs or collection receptacles (“kiosks”).
 Visit the DEA’s website or call 1-800-882-9539 for more information and to find an authorized collector in your community.

-Mail-Back Packages: Mail-Back services for unwanted medicine are available to differentially-abled or home-bound residents upon request.
-Please dial the hotline at 1-844-MED-PROJ or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.
-Home healthcare professionals providing services to differentially-abled or home-bound residents may also request an envelope on behalf of differentially-abled or homebound residents.
+Mail-Back Packages: Mail-Back services for Unwanted Medicines are available to disabled and home-bound residents upon request.
+Please dial the hotline at 1-844-MED-PROJECT or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.
+Home healthcare professionals providing services to disabled and home-bound residents may also request an envelope on behalf of disbled and home-bound residents.
 Mail-back package distribution locations may also be available in your area.